Welryzis/PyMenuManager/README.md

 ### Making Changes
 If you want to work on an existing issue or implement a new feature, follow these steps:

-1. Fork the repository to your GitHub account.
+1. Fork the repository to your GitHub/GitLab account.
 2. Create a new branch for your changes: `git checkout -b feature/your-feature-name`.
 3. Make your changes, ensuring that your code follows our coding standards and conventions.
 4. Test your changes thoroughly.